r5py/r5py/docs/installation.md

 [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) (available for Windows/Linux/Mac)
 is a drop-in replacement for the popular package manager [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 It comes with a significantly faster package manager called `mamba`.
-By default, uses only the `conda-forge` channel to fetch packages.
+By default, MambaForge uses only the `conda-forge` channel to fetch packages.
 This helps to avoid dependency conflicts and potential issues with licensing (see [this blog post](https://florianwilhelm.info/2021/09/Handling_Anaconda_without_getting_constricted/)).